eighty20results/e20r-tracker/README.txt

 == ChangeLog ==

+= 0.8.8 =
+* Fix: Prevent the daily assignment short code from bleeding into the actual post/page.
+* Fix: Only list assignments with a delay value == release_day for the article.

 = 0.8.7 =
 * Fix: Wouldn't save assignment settings
 * Fix: Didn't always set the correct assignment ID